UniversalDevicesInc/polyglot-v2-nodejs-interface/README.md

 ```

 setCustomParamsDoc(html), allows you to set the HTML help file for your params.
+This method is not yet available in the cloud,

 Here's an example using a markdown file.